databricks/mlops-stacks/README.md

 ### Does the MLOps stack cover data (ETL) pipelines?

-Since MLOps Stacks is based on [databricks CLI bundles](https://docs.databricks.com/dev-tools/cli/bundle-commands.html), it's not limited only to ML workflows and assets - it's Databricks Lakehouse wide.
-For instance, while the existing ML code samples contain feature engineering, training, model validation, deployment and batch inference workflows, you can  use it for Delta Live Tables pipelines as well using the same mechanisms.
+Since MLOps Stacks is based on [databricks CLI bundles](https://docs.databricks.com/dev-tools/cli/bundle-commands.html), it's not limited only to ML workflows and assets - it works for assets across the Databricks Lakehouse.
+For instance, while the existing ML code samples contain feature engineering, training, model validation, deployment and batch inference workflows, you can use it for Delta Live Tables pipelines as well.

 ### How can I provide feedback?